10 Tips for Taking Better Action Photos of Dogs

 Full sun, late afternoon – Canon EOS 1D X, Canon EF 70-200mm f/2.8L IS II @ 200mm, ISO 320, 1/3200 sec, f/2.8

 Shooting in the other direction – into the sun – can be trickier – but it can be done!

 If you are shooting in any automatic exposure mode, the very bright background may fool your camera into underexposing the image.

 Shooting towards the sun can also mean the lens struggles to find focus.

-Focusing systems work by locking onto areas of contrast.
+Focusing systems work by locking onto areas of contrast – this is why backlit black dogs are the most difficult to shoot in action.
 Direct sun light falling on the end element of your lens causes the image to “flare” out and reduces contrast, making it very hard for the lens to focus.
 When ever you shoot towards the sun, try and make sure the end of your lens is shaded.

 Backlit, late afternoon – Canon EOS 1D X, Canon EF 70-200mm f/2.8L IS II @ 90mm, ISO 640, 1/1600 sec, f/2.8